 How large should CLAUDE.md actually be?

-Can I have multiple CLAUDE.md files?
+Can I have multiple CLAUDE.md files in a monorepo?

 Two metrics.
 Correction rate: how often you correct the assistant on internal systems or conventions.
 Re-explanation rate: how often you paste the same context back into a conversation.
 A working context layer cuts both by more than half within the first month.
-The cheap measurement: tally for one week before and one week after adding skill files for your top two domains.
+The cheap measurement: tally corrections for one week before and one week after adding skill files for your top two domains.
 The delta is usually obvious without tooling.

 What about sensitive information in the context layer?

 Anything that drifts weekly belongs in Layer 3, not Layer 1.
-Stale CLAUDE.md content is worse than no content because it teaches the assistant incorrect facts about your current state — the assistant trusts the file, the file is wrong, and you are debugging hallucinations that came from your own commits.
+Stale CLAUDE.md content is worse than no content because it teaches the assistant incorrect facts about your current state — the assistant trusts the file, the file is wrong, and you're debugging hallucinations that came from your own commits.

 CLAUDE.md and skill files affect every interaction every team member has with the assistant.
 Untested changes introduce errors that are hard to trace because they show up as quality regressions, not as broken builds.
 Pull request review is the minimum bar.
+The first-PR test is the acceptance test.